demisto/content/Packs/MicrosoftExchangeOnPremise/Integrations/EWSv2/README.md

 - Monitor a specific email account and create incidents from incoming emails to the defined folder.
 Follow the instructions in the [Fetched Incidents Data](#fetched-incidents-data) section.
-- Search for an email message across mailboxes and folders.
   This can be achieved in the following ways:
   - Use the ```ews-search-mailboxes``` command to search for all emails in a specific scope of mailboxes.
 Use the filter argument to narrow the search for emails sent from a specific account and more.
   - Use the ```ews-search-mailbox``` command to search for all emails in a specific folder within the target mailbox.
 Use the query argument to narrow the search for emails sent from a specific account and more.